 Curious, I approached.
 What hard-to-find item was the shopper hunting?
 He consulted the list again, then carefully enunciated, “Tepid water.”

-Is quinoa as unfamiliar to you as -- get this, warm tap water -- was to the puzzled shopper?
+Is quinoa as unfamiliar to you as tepid water was to the puzzled shopper?
 Change that with this week’s squash.
-It’s stuffed with the nutty-flavored, high-protein, quick-cooking grain that’s pronounced, carefully now, KEEN-wa.
+It’s stuffed with the nutty-flavored, high-protein, quick-cooking grain that’s pronounced, carefully now, KEEN-wah.

 ACORN SQUASH with QUINOA & CHERRIES